-Every day, our journalists monitor newswires and check coverage from around the BBC and beyond.
-They scan social media and keep in touch with contacts.
+Live Pages ensure our audiences are with us at every step of the news journey as events unfold.
+Our journalists monitor newswires and check coverage from around the BBC and beyond.
+They scan social media and keep in touch with the actors.

-From all that information, they have to quickly synthesise and curate the most relevant information for their audiences, keeping coverage accessible and interesting.
+From all that information, they have to quickly synthesise and curate the most relevant information for their audiences, keeping coverage immediate, accessible and relevant.

-A BBC Hausa journalist might be monitoring news in Arabic, Turkish, Somali and Swahili to provide the breadth expected by their audiences.
+The BBC carries news in more than 40 languages.
+A BBC Hausa journalist might be monitoring news in Arabic, Turkish, Somali and Swahili to provide the breadth of coverage expected by their audiences.
 A BBC Russian journalist is likely to be looking at content in Azeri, Turkish and beyond.

-First we tried injecting auto-translated content from other language services into the “drafts” column of our content management system.
+Auto-translated content from other language services appeared in the “drafts” column of our content management system.
 Our theory was that a journalist would see it, pick up the content and publish it.

 That didn’t work out.
-The translation quality wasn’t high enough to put straight in front of audiences, and we were cluttering the CMS with only semi-relevant content.
+The translation quality was not sufficient to put straight in front of audiences, and we were cluttering their screen with only semi-relevant content.

 An internal newswire?

-Journalists told us that some of the translated content was interesting.
+Journalists thought the translated content was interesting.
 They told us too that the translation quality was good enough for them to get the gist of what the story was about, even if it wasn’t accurate enough to put in front of audiences.

-We took a step back and decided to build a free standing prototype that ingested, auto-translated and aggregated all our live page content.
+We took a step back and built a free-standing prototype that ingested, auto-translated and aggregated all our Live Page content.

 The Hausa journalist mentioned above?
-She can now filter Arabic, Turkish, Somali, Swahili updates from the past 6 hours.
+She can now view Arabic, Turkish, Somali, Swahili updates from the past six, 12 or 24 hours.

-She can get the gist of the story at a glance, and then decide whether she wants to further explore and put it in front of her audience.
+She can get the gist of the story at a glance, and then decide whether she wants to further explore and utilise the information.

-- Initial analytics show a growing group of regular users who have told us that the prototype makes their lives simpler.
+- There is a growing group of regular users who have told us that the prototype makes their lives simpler.